Lodging a Complaint

 A member of the public who is aggrieved by the work of a surveyor should attempt to resolve the issues with the surveyor first.
 The Citizens Advice Bureau offers services that may be useful in this regard.
 If the matter is not resolved and that person wishes to lodge a complaint they should contact the Secretary who will provide advice on procedures.

-The Board does not generally involve itself with contractual disputes.
+The Board does not generally involve itself with contractual disputes and has no jurisdiction to resolve boundary disputes.

 Complaints Handling Procedure